 What is Equine Therapy and Who Benefits from its Use?

-Equestrian therapy places a person into a working relationship with one or more horses.
+Equestrian therapy places a person in a working relationship with one or more horses.
 It does not lead to the development of horsemanship skills.
 In fact, some individuals may never ride the animals.
 They may prefer to contribute to the physical care and wellness of the horses instead.

 Therapists across the spectrum appreciate the adoption of this program into the mainstream.
 It is a valuable treatment alternative for a variety of mental health and recovery settings.
 Although it looks like the person is doing all the work, the horses themselves actively contribute to the therapeutic aspects.